hrntsm/MEF-for-Grasshopper-Plugin/README.md

 ## About this repository

 I saw [New way to load a C# .net plugin](https://discourse.mcneel.com/t/new-way-to-load-a-c-net-plugin/31284) on Rhinoceros Forums and it looked interesting, so I'm trying it out.
-I'm trying it out.

 The basic idea is as in the following article, but the article is for Rhino commands, so I'm making one for Grasshopper